avocardio/resnet_vs_convnext/Documentation/Documentation.md

 - Large models obviously cover more usability than smaller models
     - GTP-3 can do things that it was not even designed to do
-    - It can ..  past text generation and completion, solving math problems, translating text, describing objects, etc. with the proper prompt engineering
+    - It can generalize past text generation and completion, solving math problems, translating text, describing objects, etc. with the proper prompt engineering
     - But just infereing with the model is very computationally expensive

 - Smaller models can be used for very specific tasks